samir-gandhi/pipeline-example-application/README.md

 git push origin dev
 ```

-For customer and workforce application development and onboarding, set up another persistent environment named `dev` using the platform repository.
 Enter the corresponding Environment ID into localsecrets in your application repository for `PINGONE_TARGET_ENVIRONMENT_ID_DEV`.
 This action will leave you with three persistent environments `prod`, `qa` and `dev`, each with a corresponding environment variable definition pair in the `localsecrets` file.

 ![PingOne Environments](./img/pingOneEnvs.png "PingOne Environments")